Corgi Pug, a hybrid of the two most popular dog breeds ever, Corgis and Pugs! So, are you in the mood of becoming a Porgi owner?

 The height of a Corgi Pug is 10 to 13 inches at maximum while the Beagle stands at 15 inches of height in the tallest ones.

-By weight, both these breeds of dog are very similar because they weigh from 18 to 30 pounds.
+By weight, both these breeds of dogs are very similar because they weigh from 18 to 30 pounds.

-Both of these breeds are extremely affectionate and caring which make them ideal as family dogs.
+Both of these breeds are extremely affectionate and caring which makes them ideal as family dogs.

 Also, a Beagle and a Corgi Pug both enjoy playing and love engaging in physical activities.